 Let’s say you signed up with FindLaw.
 You’re overall pretty satisfied with the cost (though expensive) and initial results.
 Your rep was nice, you have access to their very basic metric reporting and off you go.
 Web marketing basis covered.
 Not so fast!

 Now, as the weeks and months pass, you notice you’re receiving fewer calls.
-So, you call your rep, and they assure you all is well and that their “seo engineers” will take a look at what is going on and make some improvements.
-Usually, they try and upsell you into additional services claiming it will make your existing program more effective, especially is you want to get more phone calls and leads.
+So, you call your rep, and they assure you all is well and that their “SEO engineers” will take a look at what is going on and make some improvements.
+Usually, they try and upsell you into additional services claiming it will make your existing program more effective, especially if you want to get more phone calls and leads.
 Based on your initial previous experience you think, “sure, sounds great!” and those new services are added to your monthly bill.
 If you take the 100% complaint route (pro tip), you may end up with some value added services for free.

 You think: All FindLaw has to do is move your site’s exposure up a little and presto, you have a few more leads.
 But wait, how?
 We all know by now the SEO isn’t a switch you just turn on, or is it? (it’s not really) Lurking behind the scenes at Thompson Reuters is a great vast network of profiles with you and your firm’s information in them, and your competitions too.
-Most likely with you signed your MSA or contract, you were also signing up for profile listings on Superlawyers.com.
+Most likely when you signed your MSA or contract, you were also signing up for profile listings on Superlawyers.com.
 It’s those profiles that generate the only real SEO value to your website.
 And when times are tough, they own countless other website directory products that they quickly put you into to generate additional traffic, or simply push your profile to the top of search.
-So what’s the problem?
+So, what’s the problem?
 The main problem is, there is only so many top positions on these directories to go around.
-So once you have stopped bugging your rep or account manager, it’s easy for them to pull back out of those top positions and move someone else up.
+So, once you have stopped bugging your rep or account manager, it’s easy for them to pull back out of those top positions and move someone else up.
 When contacting them, they may even tell you they are adding you to top spots or additional directories for free for a period of time.

 Unfortunately, what’s sad is that this example has played out several times with our clients.
-What’s even worse is that FindLaw has possibly played on their clients who don’t realize they are just trying to obtain and keep their business.
+What’s even worse is that FindLaw has possibly preyed on their clients who don’t realize they are just trying to obtain and keep their business.
 By intent or accident, this method of doing business doesn’t benefit you or your law firm.

 Go ahead and do a google search in your browser right now.
 You will see one or more FindLaw properties at the top like I did.
-Search your practice area too, you will see links to their practice area pages with all of your competitors.
-Before get too excited and think “how dare they”, go read your contract.
+Search your practice area too, you will see links to their practice area pages with all your competitors.
+Before getting too excited and think “how dare they”, go read your contract.
 They covered that!
 The biggest issue with Find Law’s MSA is that there is no non-compete clause in the agreement.
 What this means is that FindLaw may promote both of you AND your competition.
 Working with both you and your competitor doesn’t benefit you at all.
 FindLaw is only keeping their best interest in mind.